24/05/2011

 A shard of another Adrian Worsfold caricature

-I hope to have an integrated life and sometimes wonder if I am naive or just optimistic or even just hopefully faithful.
+I hope to have an integrated life and sometimes wonder if I am naive or optimistic or just hopefully faithful.

 I am married to a man in internet security who is savvy when it comes to the net and conscious about issues of privacy and security.
 We could not be further apart in terms of the worlds we inhabit.
 He has just joined facebook, anathema to him for a long time.

 He wonders how I know the people I know and I have to explain to him that I inhabit multiple realms and no, I am not referring to the Pauline heavenly and earthly but to the earthly and virtual.
-I can speak more often to my virtual friends than my real friends some days because even though I might be immediately within my physical friends' proximity, sharing table and desk, more often than not, we are listening (to lectures, sermons etc) than speaking.
-In some ways I do not speak to virtual friends either, I write and so the keyboard has become almost an extension of me.
+I speak to virtual friends and real friends, sharing table and desk, listening (to lectures, sermons etc), I write.
 I have just bought my first tablet and conversations can now be typed more easily where ever I go.

 I am beginning also to consider some of the boundaries that are necessary and some that are to be thought through.
-Currently I am attempting to be as faithful as I can to the Continuing Indaba Encounter Social network and Blog Policy.
-This means that I am recording my internal conversations privately.
-They will get aired at some point but in a particular way.
 This blog has always sought to be investigative and to think out loud but I am conscious that words carry weight and responsibility.
-I knew that already, really.

-I also accepted my first friendship request from a future parishioner today on facebook.
-This is not a problem.
 I want to demonstrate an integrity of life in all aspects of my existence and the realm of facebook is just another place where I converse.
-I know that I am caricatured by one other religion and belief blogger but I have become rather used to this and even though I am often scantily clad, I am hoping that people know that this is not a reflection of the way that I actually dress.
-I do like fashion, however, I am not denying that and have posted frequently on clergy attire, if clergy attire and the word 'fashion' can sit comfortably in the same sentence.
+I know that I am caricatured by one other religion and belief blogger but I have become rather used to this, I am hoping that people know that this is not an accurate reflection.

 We can not escape comment.
 We can not escape being misquoted.
 Even in my writing a two hundred word description about myself for the local newspaper, with the editor returning to me the write-up before printing, I found I was saying things in quotation marks I have never said and I needed to correct simple issues of mistaken geography.